liushuyu/articles/content/riscv-aosp-bionic-1.md

 This pose a huge issue, where hardware `long double` support is only possible with RISC-V `Q` extension, which is outside of the RISC-V `riscv64gc` specification.

-I have looked at GNU LibC (GLibc) implementation of this, and it seems like they are using the software only implementation.
+I have looked at GNU LibC (GLibc) implementation of this, and it seems like they are using the software only implementation (also does not respect rounding mode).

 ### To be continued...?